DrZhivago1/DocWorld/README.md

 	Added new "Beds" tab for all beds.
 Supported Mods: RIMKea, LoTR, [sd] goodnight, Vanilla Furniture Expanded/Medical Module Added new "Storage" tab for all shelving furniture.
 Supported mods: LWM's Deep Storage, RimWriter, Vanilla Furniture Expanded, Extended Storage, Extended Storage Extended

+	IF "Ceiling Lights" is installed:
+		Moves all lights to the Lighting tab.

 	IF "Combat Extended" AND "[SYR] Individuality" are installed:
 		Patch 'Expert Shooter' accuracy bonus to be in line with Combat Extended. -Thanks to XeoNovaDan

 	IF "Expanded Woodworking" AND "Simple Chains: Leather" are installed:
 		Tanning liquor made from logs.

+	IF "Floor Lights" is installed:
+		Moves all lights to the Lighting tab.

 	IF "LWM's Deep Storage" is installed:
 		Adds categories and items to storage furniture for change to Vanilla as well as "VGP Garden Fabrics".

 	IF "Medical Training" AND "Thanks For All The Fish" are installed:
 		Removes fish from training recipe on medical training table.

+	IF "Outdoor Lighting" is installed:
+		Moves all lights to the Lighting tab.

 	IF "RIMkea" is installed:
 		Nerf values for work to build/comfort/beauty on furniture items.